schlossm/AutoLayout/README.md

 ##Disclaimers
 This project is in beta.
 It is not intended for production builds, unless you have had major experience developing on iOS, and know your way around the layout engine.

-If you wish to contribute to this project, feel free to fork and pull request, and get in contact with me.
+If you wish to contribute to this project, feel free to fork, pull request, and get in contact with me.
 This is a living, breathing project and will change as needs change.
 My goal in the end is to mimic as much as possible of the NSLayoutEngine.